Shinigami Eyes

 Using common anti-trans dog-whistles

-"Protecting women's spaces", "Female/lesbian erasure", "terf is a slur" and "trans-identified-(fe)male/MtT/FtT" are all very frequent dog-whistles among anti-trans people.
-However, don't consider "womyn", "radfem" or "lesbophobia" alone a signal (but do consider "womyn-born-womyn")
+"Protecting women's spaces", "Female/lesbian erasure", "terf is a slur", "trans-identified-(fe)male", "TRAs" are all very frequent dog-whistles among anti-trans people.

 Racist Frog